LivelyDismay/magnum-opus/faq.md

 Nah, I don't use a controller.
 If someone else wants to set up a controller config, I can add it as an optional file.

+If you're playing on a controller, your map probably doesn't work correctly.
+To fix this, edit your `Fallout4Prefs.ini` in the `MagnumOpus/profiles` folder and edit the following lines under the `[Display]` section to read as follows:

+`uPipboyTargetHeight=700`
+`uPipboyTargetWidth=876`

 [[Top]](#table-of-contents)

 ---